Logo

 Preheat the oven to 400°F (204°C).
 Remove the chickens from the brine and pat dry.
 Place the chickens in a roasting pan and roast until the juices run clear from the leg (60–80 minutes).
 Save the liquid from roasting for the sweet beer sauce.

-Before all of this begins, a great start for extra flavor will be fermenting chilies for the sweet beer sauce, which can take 3–5 days depending on the climate where you live and your kitchen temperature.
+Before all this begins, fermenting the chiles is a great start for extra flavor in the sweet beer sauce; that can take 3–5 days, depending on the tempertaure in your kitchen.

 1 lb (454 g) Fresno chilies, cut in half lengthwise and seeded